-What a roller coaster it has been – you have gone to loads of open for inspections and finally have found ‘the one’, the dream home.
-And now comes the formal stuff – the legal part of the process, where you actually buy or sell the property.
-It is wise for both parties – the buyer and the seller – to engage a conveyancer to navigate this process, as it needs a bit of a legal eagle to decipher the jargon.
-You don’t legally have to engage a conveyancer, but knowing the ins and outs of property agreements can be quite hard for the layman.
-Both buyers and sellers will be asked by the real estate agent to provide contact details of your conveyancer for the sales and purchase agreement, so it is best to do your homework upfront and have one already chosen.
+So you’ve finally have found ‘the one’, your dream home.
+And now comes the formal stuff – the legal part of the process where you actually buy or sell the property.
+It is wise for both parties – the vendor and the purchaser – to engage a conveyancer to navigate this process.
+You don’t legally have to engage one, but knowing the ins and outs of property agreements can be quite hard for the layman.
+Both buyers and sellers will be asked by the real estate agent to provide contact details of their conveyancer for the sales and purchase agreement, so it is best to do your homework upfront and have one already chosen.

 What is conveyancing?